duneanalytics/spellbook/README.md

 Welcome to [Spellbook](https://youtu.be/o7p0BNt7NHs).
 Cast a magical incantation to tame the blockchain.

 ## TL;DR
+- Have a question on how something works in Spellbook, or why we design spells in a particular way?
+  - Please visit the [docs](docs/) directory to find various topics & ideally answers to any question about Spellbook
 - Are you building something new? **Please make sure to open a Draft PR**, so we minimize duplicated work, and other wizards can help you if you need
 - Don't know where to start?
 The docs below will guide you, but as a summary:
   - Want to make an incremental improvement to one of our spells? (add a new project, fix a bug you found), simply open a PR with your changes.